newaperio/bamboo-viability/README.md

 #### Solution

 NewAperio will build a proxy server application that will connect directly to CGA’s database instance via a read-only connection and expose the required data over a well-defined GraphQL web API.
+This application will be delivered to the CGA team as a container that can be deployed into their Kubernetes cluster, minimizing the devops work around deployment.

 We discussed other options with the CGA team that would involve them making non-neglible changes to the exising legacy codebase: